claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

         - Video bit rate = 5000
         - Audio bit rate = 320
             - O'Reilly spec says 32kbps for audio qualoity but shgould prob be 320!
-        - Recording - recoridngp tha - this is where recordings will go
+        - Recording - recording path - this is where recordings will go
-            - this hsould be local not in cloud!
+            - this should be local not in cloud!
         - Recording quality: high quality, medium file size
         - Audio encoder: AAC
     - Select Audio on left